Kenny4297/Note-Taker/README.md

   Nothing, other than the 'npm install'

   ### Usage
-  From the 'Developt' folder, enter 'node server.js'.
+  From the 'noteTaker' folder, enter 'node server.js'.

   ### Licenses
   MIT